How massive avian flu outbreaks will impact Thanksgiving turkey supply, prices - NewsBreak

 Farmers across the U.S. have reported horrific incidents of HPAI strains to the USDA that have wiped out entire flocks, and in other cases acted as a catalyst for farmers to cull infected birds in order to prevent the virus from spreading further.

-The USDA reported that more than six million turkeys have died due to the virus nationwide thus far -- nearly 14% of the total U.S. turkey production.
+The USDA reported that the more than 6 million turkeys have died due to the virus nationwide thus far -- nearly 14% of the total U.S. turkey production.

 As a result, farmers are putting a premium on the birds that have remained healthy and ready for consumption.